ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/06-Protonation_State.md

 A more consistent and convenient way to select a desired form of aminoacid is to change its name in the structure file.
 The neutral forms of LYS, ASP, and GLU can be chosen by renaming them to LYN, ASH, and GLH respectively.
 The appropriate form of HIS can be selected by renaming HIS to HIE (proton on NE1), HID (proton on NE2) or HIP (both protons).

-Let's change ASP26 in the protein.pdb structure created on the previous step to the neutral form ASH using the leap module from AmberTools and VMD.
+Let's change ASP20 and ASP26 in the protein.pdb structure created on the previous step to the neutral form ASH using the leap module from AmberTools or VMD.

 ### Selecting protonation states with the AmberTools leap module.
 ~~~